-Henry David Thoreau was an American essayist, poet, practical philosopher and and natural scientist, known for his doctrines of Transcendentalism.
+Henry David Thoreau was an American essayist, poet, practical philosopher and natural scientist, known for his doctrines of Transcendentalism.
 He is noted for his book “Walden”, a statement of simple living in a natural environment.
-His another important work, “Civil Disobedience”, is often cited as a vigorous advocate of civil liberties.
+His other important work, “Civil Disobedience”, is often cited as a vigorous advocate of civil liberties.

 Early Life and Education: